spieglt/FlyingCarpet/README.md

 + Drag-and-drop does not work on Windows because Flying Carpet requires administrator privileges on Windows and files cannot be dragged between processes of different privilege level.
 [See more.](https://social.msdn.microsoft.com/Forums/en-US/2fa935cf-be57-4bcc-9b96-7ee5a6b2b7a5/drag-n-drop-files-in-vista-rc1?forum=windowsuidevelopment)

 + Flying Carpet should rejoin you to your previous wireless network after a completed or canceled transfer.
-This will not happen if the program freezes, crashes, or if the windows is closed during operation.
+This may not happen if the program freezes, crashes, or if the windows is closed during operation.

 # Planned features:

-+ Android version.
++ Android version, but I have to learn Kotlin and Android development first so it may be a while.

++ Use QR codes instead of passwords on mobile?

-If you've used Flying Carpet, please send me feedback!
-Thank you for your interest!
+If you've used Flying Carpet, please send feedback to theron@spiegl.dev.
+Thanks for your interest!